FBoucher/stream-projects/Streams/2020-10-02-Stream130-Learning-Nodejs-CloudBot.md

-# 2020-09-01 - Stream130 Learning Node.js building a chatbot named CeeBee
+# 2020-10-02 - Stream130 Learning Node.js building a chatbot named CeeBee

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is adding ToDo management to the chat bot amd also display them in the screen.

 📺 - Twitch archive - stream no.130